oluwaseunadenuga/Datacom-Cybersecurity-Risk-Assessement/README.md

 - **Transfer risk: assign or move the risk to a third party.**
 - **Accept risk: acknowledge the risk and choose not to resolve, transfer or mitigate.**

-- **Cybersecurity and Infrastructure Security Agency (CISA): https://www.cisa.gov**/**

-## Executive Summary
-This report provides actionable insights into APT34 (OilRig), an advanced persistent threat (APT) group linked to Iran.
-The findings outline the group's history, tactics, targets, and motivations, along with a comprehensive defense strategy.
-The goal is to enhance the client’s security posture and mitigate risks associated with APT34 attacks.

-## 1.0 Overview of APT34
-**History**

-APT34 has been active since at least 2014, conducting cyber-espionage campaigns that primarily target organisations in the Middle East and occasionally in other regions.
-Known for its sophisticated and persistent attacks, APT34 uses custom malware, phishing and web shells to achieve its objectives.**

 ## Nation/State Association
 APT34 is widely attributed to Iran, with operations aligning closely with the nation’s strategic and geopolitical goals.